 - Communicates any work restrictions to the employee’s supervisor.

 - Notifies Human Resources if the injured employee will miss time from work.

 - Requests 52-week wage information from Payroll if the injured employee will miss more than seven days of work.

 Workers' compensation is the system Michigan uses to provide wage replacement, medical, and rehabilitation benefits to individuals who are injured while at work.
 To be compensable, the injury must happen at work.
 Workers' compensation is designed to cover only injuries which "arise out of and in the course of the employment."

 During the first 28 days of medical treatment, the employer has the right to choose the doctor.
 At Calvin, employees with work-related injuries are treated at Med-1.
 After that, the employee is free to change doctors if he or she so desires.
 However, the employee must notify the Environmental Health and Safety of the change.

-If it appears that the disability will last for more than one week, Accident Fund, Calvin workers compensation insurance carrier, will file an Employer's Basic Report of Injury (Form WC-100) with the Workers' Compensation Agency.
+If it appears that the disability will last for more than one week, Broadspire, Calvin workers compensation insurance carrier, will file an Employer's Basic Report of Injury (Form WC-100) with the Workers' Compensation Agency.
 There is a 7-day waiting period for benefit payments.
 Calvin will provide your benefits if you are off work for less than 14 days (You must be eligible for sick time.
 If you are unsure, check with Human Resources).
 If you lose more than 14 days of work, Calvin’s workers compensation insurance carrier will arrange for wage-loss benefits.
 Benefits are based on the wage loss and set at 80 percent of the after-tax value of the loss.